Delooping the functor calculus tower: Cofibrant replacements

 where $\partial X\to X$ is again a cofibration of $\Sigma$-sequences and the map $\calF_{Ib}^\Sigma (\partial X)\to N$ is induced by a map $\partial X\to N$ of $\Sigma$-sequences. \end{proof}

 \begin{expl} In case $O$ is doubly reduced $O(0)=O(1)=*$, the cofibration $\mathcal{I}b_{k-1}^\Sigma(M) \to \mathcal{I}b_{k}^\Sigma(M)$ is a sequence of $k+1$ cell attachments similarly to the case of bimodules, see Example~\ref{ex:BprojO}.
-At the first step one attaches a cell corresponding to prime elements of arity $k$ with no univalent non-pearl vertices; at the second step one attaches a cell corresponding to prime elements of arity $k-1$ having exactly one univalent non-pearl; so on; at the $(j+1)-$th step one attaches a cell of prime elements of arity $k-j$ with $j$ univalent non-pearl vertices. \end{expl}
+At the first step one attaches a cell whose interior consists of prime elements of arity $k$ with no univalent non-pearl vertices; at the second step one attaches a cell whose interior consists of prime elements of arity $k-1$ having exactly one univalent non-pearl; so on; at the $(i+1)-$th step one attaches a cell of prime elements of arity $k-j$ with $j$ univalent non-pearl vertices. \end{expl}

 Similarly to the case of bimodules, one has the following equivalences of mapping spaces

 The last equivalence, which is a homeomorphism, follows from the fact that $\mathcal{I}b_{k}^\Sigma(M)$ is obtained by attaching cells only of arity $\leq k$.